Frequently Asked Questions: AP Exams

 What about fee waivers?

 - If you qualify for a fee waiver for the SAT or the ACT, you also qualify for a fee waiver for AP exams.
 To request a fee waiver, please stop by the College Office for a numeric code to input when you register.
 This code will reduce the cost of the exam automatically on the online registration form.

 - Registration takes place online between Monday, January 8, 2018 and Monday, March 12, 2018.
 To place your exam order, click on “Order AP Exams“

 What about accommodations?

 - You must have advanced approval from the College Board.
-Please talk to Dr. Cutter as soon as possible.
+Please talk with Shannon Salverda (firstname.lastname@example.org) as soon as possible.